 Q: What building specification language should I use if I want FSC-certified materials?

 FSC does provide Sample Specification Language for project teams if needed.
-See the link here for the sample language.
+View sample language.